 Automatic Mesh generator

-There are two types of mesh editing: “automatic generation,” which can be generated automatically by simply specifying values related to the density of points, and “manual editing,” in which points can be edited by hitting them one by one.
+There are two types of mesh editing: “Auto Generation,” which can be generated automatically by simply specifying values related to the density of points, and “Edit manually,” in which points can be edited by hitting them one by one.

-On this page you will learn how to automatically generate ArtMesh.
+On this page you will learn how to automatically generate an ArtMesh.

-For more information on manual editing, see the page in “Edit Mesh manually”.
+For more information on manual editing, see the “Edit Mesh Manually” page.

 Automatic Mesh generator

-First, we will discuss the simplest procedure for generating a finer mesh from the state immediately after PSD import.
+First, we will explain the simplest procedure for generating a finer mesh starting in the state immediately after PSD import.

 Click on [Automatic Mesh generator] on the toolbar.

-The [Automatic Mesh generator] dialog box will appear, so first confirm with the default settings.
+The [Automatic Mesh generator] dialog box will appear.
+First confirm the default settings.

 Click on the text box portion (anywhere) in [Setting] and press Enter.